Cross ratios on boundaries of symmetric spaces and Euclidean buildings: Introduction

 The cross ratios $\cro_{\di Y}$ and Moebius maps have been proven to be very useful in hyperbolic geometry.
 For example Bourdon \cite{Bourdon} has shown that Moebus maps of rank one symmetric spaces extend uniquely to isometric embeddings of the interior, and with this he gave a new proof of Hamenst\"adt's 'entropy against curvature' theorem \cite{Hamenstaedt-Ann}.
 Otal \cite{Otal-Ann} has (implicitly) shown that Moebius bijections on boundaries of universal covers of closed negatively-curved surfaces can be uniquely extended to isometries; which yields that marked length spectrum rigidity holds for those manifolds - a prominent conjecture formulated in \cite{Burns-Katok}.
-We want to point out that in general it is not known that Moebius maps always extend to isometries and it seems to be very difficult to answer - for negatively curved manifolds this would be equivalent to marked length spectrum rigidity; see e.g. \cite{Biswas1}.
+See \cite{Dalbo-Kim,Kim-Topology01,Kim-Topology04} for more results in that context.
 Moreover, there is a close relation between the cross ratio on the boundary of the universal cover of a closed negatively curved manifold and the quasi-conformal structure on the boundary, and to dynamical properties of the geodesic flow; see e.g. \cite{Ledrappier}.

 On the boundary $\di \tilde{S}$ of the universal cover of a closed surface $S$ there are many other cross ratios, besides the above constructed one, that parametrize classical objects associated to the surface; such as simple closed curves, measured laminations, points of Teichm\"uller space \cite{Bonahon-IM}, Hitchin representations \cite{Labourie-IHES} and positively ratioed representations \cite{Martone-Zhang}\footnote{We will see that the cross ratios associated to Hitchin representations and positively ratioed representations arise as pullbacks (under the natural boundary map) of cross ratios that we construct in this paper.} - to name a few.